What If America Didn’t Have Public Schools?

 Twenty students sat riveted in Omar Hakim’s “Theory of Knowledge” literature class at Detroit Country Day as they studied motifs in Jonathan Safran Foer’s Extremely Loud & Incredibly Close.
 Hakim engaged the students in conversation, often peppering them with questions even if they hadn’t raised their hand.
 “David, what do you notice when you look at that picture?” he asked as he showed the students works of art to help them explore the concept of motifs.
 “Jessica, what do you notice?
 What do you think I’m trying to demonstrate?”

 Hakim previously taught in a public high school where he had six class sections with some 30 students in each, making it difficult to focus on any individual teen.
 At Detroit Country Day, not only does he teach four sections with a maximum of 20 students in each, he was also able to create his own course, “Contemporary Multicultural Voices.”
 At an independent school, he says, “you have the opportunity to use your creativity to create something new without the barriers in place in public school.”

 Elite private schools like Detroit Country Day are undoubtedly equipped with resources that enable them to deliver the kinds of premier learning experiences that simply aren’t available in most public schools.
 Combined with those resources is, at all kinds of private schools, the freedom from a massive bureaucracy that might otherwise hinder experimentation and positive changes.
 Of course, not all private schools fall in the same category as Detroit Country Day.
 And that’s an important caveat to consider when imagining an all-private world, where reliable information on school quality would likely be all but nonexistent.

-Even if there were universal assessments, private schools likely wouldn’t be obliged to provide parents with such data, including that on teacher-to-student ratios, college-acceptance rates, average GPAs, and attendance numbers; the only available information would be that which the school itself opts to provide.
-In this world, therefore, parents would largely be forced to make decisions based on word-of-mouth and inconsistent or selective information on student outcomes.
+Even if there were universal assessments, private schools likely wouldn’t be obliged to provide parents with such data, including those on teacher-to-student ratios, college-acceptance rates, average GPAs, and attendance numbers; the only available information would be that which the school itself opted to provide.
+In this world, therefore, parents would largely be forced to make decisions based on word of mouth and inconsistent or selective information on student outcomes.